grnet/mupy/README.md

 Whenever a user is created, the administrator (set in the `ADMIN` in local_settings), receives an email notification to go and chose which hosts can be viewed by the new user.
 The new user cannot see any host by default.

+### Attention - Notes
+- If using sqlite3, migrations dont work, some changes must be made manually.

+- If using ldap without groups, all new users are marked as inactive by default.
+This will change in future releases.

 #### Selecting which hosts can be viewed by users
 In the administration panel (`/admin/`), there is a link named `user profiles`